 It doesn’t have to be fancy—every couple has their own preferences or a special spot that they want to visit.
 It could be Vegas, an all-inclusive resort, or even a quiet weekend on a campsite.

-The traditional practice of seeing off the bride and groom has certainly changed over time; some couples stick around for the fun wedding activities, while others will put off their honeymoon altogether until their budget is more comfortable.
+The traditional practice of seeing off the bride and groom have certainly changed over time; some couples stick around for the fun wedding activities, while others will put off their honeymoon altogether until their budget is more comfortable.

 1. Get a travel agent

 Save yourself the time and stress of trying to figure out flights, plans, and last-minute price drops.
-Instead, try sitting down with a travel agent and give them a list of must-haves for your vacation.
+Instead, try sitting down with a travel agent and giving them a list of must-haves for your vacation.

 This ensures that the agent will find some options for your budget; an up-front list of your must-haves will help guide them, and they will likely be able to find you a few options.

-There is nothing wrong with this!
+There is nothing wrong with this in regard to budget friendly honeymoons!
 If you and your partner would rather have some help with your honeymoon than receivetraditional wedding gifts, then let that be known in your beautiful wedding invitations.

 This can be a very fun and interactive option.
-If someone has sponsored a fancy dinner, be sure to take a photo of your meals and send it to the gift giver in real time so they can see that their donation is being fully enjoyed and appreciated.
+If someone has sponsored a fancy dinner, be sure to take a photo of your meals and send it to the gift giver in real-time so they can see that their donation is being fully enjoyed and appreciated.

-Even if you are set on a specific time, it’s not out of the ordinary for couples to wait a few months or even a year before they take their honeymoons.
+Even if you are set on a specific time, it’s not out of the ordinary for couples to wait a few months or even a year before they take their honeymoon.
 If this is what you’re willing to do to save some funds, then it will be well worth it.

 4. Consider Airbnb

-If you have a very specific destination in mind, but you’d like to keep spending to a minimum, then consider booking with Airbnb.
-This is a newer option for travelers, which allows property owners to rent out their homes for a certain number of people and a specific amount of days.
+Many of you might already know that this is a modern-age option for travelers, which allows property owners to rent out their homes for a certain number of people and a specific amount of time.